Dates, Rates & FAQs

 CARE PACKAGES – Robin Hood has a no package policy; we do not allow food in the cabins and believe we provide enough for your children to do; we also strive to be environmentally conscious.
 Of course, we do allow clothes, books and other necessary items to be shipped to camp.
 All packages are opened in the office in the presence of your child and a secretary.

 INFIRMARY – Robin Hood's Infirmary is staffed with trained medical staff.
-Clinic Hours are after breakfast and dinner; medications are distributed at meals per the Health Forms completed before camp and pre-packaged by CAMP MEDS.
+Clinic Hours are after breakfast, lunch and dinner; medications are distributed at meals per the Health Forms completed before camp and pre-packaged by PACK MY RX.
 We have a relationship with Memorial Hospital in N.Conway.

 BIRTHDAYS (at camp) - are always a time for a cake and a parade with Happy Birthday sung by the entire camp.
 If you would like to do something additional for your child, you may request Dunkin Donuts at wake-up, an ice-cream trip to the Cozy Corner or a Pizza Barn pizza party at your expense

 FOOD – Healthy and Tasty are the words used by our campers to describe our food.
 Jamie sets the menu and treats your children as she does ours. no sugared cereal, no whole milk, and snack in the afternoon is fruit.
 We only have one desert a day only - either lunch or dinner.

 Breakfast finds fruit, granola and yogurt at the salad bar, 4 cold cereals and oatmeal and an entrée like Pancakes, French Toast or eggs.
 Lunch will have an entrée, a gigantic salad bar with toppings, tuna salad, egg salad and chicken salad and soy butter and jelly (remember, we are peanut-free).
 Dinner brings a larger entrée and a smaller salad bar, a pasta alternative and soy butter and jelly.